-When it comes to the grocery store, the aisle of processed foods is almost synonymous with “skip this area” or the “worst of the American diet.”
-And since we’ve heard about how bad they are for our bodies for many years, there’s no need for a refresher on why it’s recommended to stay away from them.
+When it comes to the grocery store, the aisles of processed foods are almost synonymous with “skip this area.”
+And because you’ve probably heard that you should limit consumption of these foods, there’s likely no need for a refresher on why it’s recommended.

 Lately, however, you may have seen a new term tossed around in nutrition news: “ultra-processed foods.”

 This category of food is making headlines as recent research connects it with major health risks.

 By definition, a processed food is simply one that has been altered from its original form.
 The International Food Information Council defines processing as “any deliberate change in a food that occurs before it is ready for us to eat.”